Coldcard/firmware/unix/work/settings/README.md

-# Mk4 needs this dir
+# Mk4 Simulator needs this dir.

+- puts settings files here, which like on real deal are AES encrypted.